center for restorative programs - alamosa

 Roxy Gehring - Restorative Justice Program Coordinator

-Roxy Gehring began working at the Center for Restorative Programs in August of 2019 as a full-time volunteer, and currently serves as a Restorative Justice Program Coordinator.
-Roxy coordinates the traffic circle program and victim-offender dialogues for youth under 18.
-She also helps with facilitating ReThinking Substances circles, training community volunteers, maintaining relationships with referring agencies and partners, and general office work.
+Roxy Gehring began working at the Center for Restorative Programs in August of 2019 as a full-time volunteer, and currently serves as the Restorative Justice Program Coordinator.
+Roxy coordinates the ReThinking Substances program and also assists with Traffic Circles, landlord-tenant mediations, and victim-offender dialogues.
+Her work also includes training community volunteers and maintaining relationships with referring agencies and partners.
 Before coming to CRP, Roxy graduated from Goshen College with degrees in Music and Peace, Justice, and Conflict Studies.
-In her free time, she enjoys making music, spending quality time with friends, and exploring the San Luis Valley.
+In her free time, she enjoys creative projects and spending quality time with friends.

 crp roxy gehring